-Now, estimating the model and exogenizing bank loans in the calculation of impulse responses to gauge the importance of banks in transmitting monetary shocks to the real economy.
-As shown in Figure 4.d, the output responses to a TB6 shock with and without loans exogenized are quite similar for the first 6 months but the former dissipates more quickly afterwards.
+We now estimate the model and exogenize bank loans to calculate the impulse responses to gauge the importance of banks in transmitting monetary shocks to the real economy.
+As shown in Figure 3d, the output responses to a TB6 shock with and without loans exogenized are quite similar for the first 6 months but the former dissipates more quickly afterwards.
 While the output response is dampened when the role of bank credit is blocked off, the difference is very pronounced after 6 months indicating the significance of bank-lending channel.
-After two years, the accumulated response of output is about 32.2 % lower when this channel is blocked off.
+After two years, the accumulated response of output is about 32.2 percent lower when this channel is blocked off.
 This may not seem surprising given the importance of banks in Pakistani financial system.